katia317/CSO/README.md

 A single, comprehensive personal vision for a person's life.
 This document is developed through a person-centered process and focuses on the individual's strengths, preferences, needs and desires.
 This Plan is developed by ISC agencies in conjunction with the individual, guardian, family, and providers.
 The Personal Plan contains desired outcomes, documents choices of qualified providers, reflects what is important to the person regarding delivery of services in a manner which ensures personal preferences, health and welfare.
 It must also include risk factors and plans to minimize them.
 Personal Plan is required for **all individuals** in a DD Waiver program.
   [Click to see **Personal Plan Guidelines.pdf**](https://www.dhs.state.il.us/OneNetLibrary/27896/documents/PersonalPlanGuidelines.pdf)

+## PICA
+A diagnosis that describes people who have an obsession with putting things in their mouths which others, without this disability, would not.
+It is an eating disorder that involves eating items that are not typically thought of as food and that do not contain significant nutritional value, such as hair, dirt, and paint chips.

 ## Personal Support (PS) (55D)
 *__Note__: This service is available in the Adult Waiver and the Children's Support Waiver.*